 Now as you’ll have probably realised by now, things tend to escalate quite quickly when there are cars and modifications involved, at least in my case.
 As I write this, I’m thinking back to the stories of how the other cars came into my possession and subsequently ended up with large amounts of work done to them in a short matter of time.

 Well, what happened next was a great example of just that.
+The lower stance and the width of the rear wheels meant that while taking certain sharp bends the edge of the wheel arch would rub against the tyre.
+This was promptly fixed by rolling the lip of the arch flat to provide some extra clearance.
 With the car lowered on 15″ wheels, I realised that not only did the arches need lowering, but the car really needed some mud flaps as the new wider wheels were a bit too exposed from the rear for my liking.
 Additionally, the new wheels made the already quite small 1.6 brakes look smaller still.
 This simply had to be fixed, especially as the brakes were in need of a refresh.

 I was able to source the full brake set from a mark 2.5 sport model MX-5 which came with 270mm brake discs vs the 235mm brake discs which were currently on the car.
 These brakes are a popular and direct bolt-on replacement for the stock items, requiring longer brake hoses on the front and new larger discs and pads all around.
 As I had to refresh the brakes anyway, it made sense to upgrade them for the significantly better performing bigger brakes.

 The callipers and brake carriers that I had acquired were perfectly functional, but had some slight surface rust and generally benefited from a cleanup, so armed with my wire brushes, paintbrush and tin of Hammerite gold paint I set about making a mess of the living room, cleaning and painting the callipers ready to go on to the car.